greenyouse/multco/README.md

 This means persistent clientside storage for your app!
-The database is loaded into memory and stored in a special variation of an atom (`app-atom` in the above example).Subsequent additions or retractions to your database will be saved to the client-side storage and the in-memory database.
+The database is loaded into memory and stored in a special variation of an atom (`app-atom` in the above example).
+Subsequent additions or retractions to your database will be saved to the client-side storage and the in-memory database.